jhrcook/100DaysOfPython/HandsOnMachineLearningWithScikitLearnAndTensorFlow/homl_ch18_Reinforcement-learning.md

         if done:
             break
     rewards_history.append(step)

+    # early stopping
+    if np.all([x > 190 for x in rewards_history[-3:]]):
+        print(f'Stopping early at episode {episode}')
+        break

     if episode > 50:
         training_step(dqn_model, replay_buffer, optimizer, loss_fn,
                       batch_size, discount_factor)
 ```

-    WARNING:tensorflow:Layer dense_29 is casting an input tensor from dtype float64 to the layer's dtype of float32, which is new behavior in TensorFlow 2.
+    WARNING:tensorflow:Layer dense_2 is casting an input tensor from dtype float64 to the layer's dtype of float32, which is new behavior in TensorFlow 2.
 The layer has dtype float32 because it's dtype defaults to floatx.

     If you intended to run this layer in float32, you can safely ignore this warning.
 If in doubt, this warning is likely only an issue if you are porting a TensorFlow 1.X model to TensorFlow 2.